 A nationwide campaign, developed by the National Fruit and Vegetable Alliance five years ago, has so far proved to be ineffective.
 San Francisco-based nutritionist Jo Ann Hattner comments.

 Sticky fingers among dietitians' pet peeves by Sheah Rarback, Miami Herald.
-Link

 We all have pet peeves, and some are profession-specific.
 You might be surprised to learn what raises a dietitian's hackles.
 We don't jump in front of strangers at the grocery store and demand they remove the triple-fat cupcakes from their cart or stealthily replace their white bread with whole wheat.
 But that's not to say we don't have our supermarket triggers.
 San Francisco dietitian Jo Ann Hattner, author of Gut Insight (gutinsight.com) hates to see people pick through fruit, then toss back and bruise the pieces they don't want.
 Appearance aside, bruised fruit with broken skin can make a more attractive home for bacteria, though it's generally safe to eat.
 (Just cut off the brown spots, chop the unblemished fruit and add it to a salad).